-Sometimes, we need to sit back and admire just how creative people can be when given the toughest of challenges, and that includes cost.
+Sometimes, we need to sit back and admire just how creative people can be when given the toughest of challenges.

-Browsing through a series of inspirational TED talks, it is humbling how people have thought so far out the the ‘innovation is expensive’ box that it almost defies belief.
+Browsing through a series of inspirational TED talks, it's humbling how people have thought so far outside of the 'innovation is expensive' box that it almost defies belief.

 When Indian innovator Ratan Tata wanted to build a car for just $2000, he found a young design team and gave them the following brief:

 "I won't define the vehicle for you, but I will define the cost for you.
 It is one lakh, 100,000 rupees, (US$2000) and you are to make it within that.
 Question the unquestionable.
 Stretch the envelope."

 Students at Stanford University, set an extreme affordability project to complete, developed a portable incubator for babies that cost just $25 rather than $2000 (or much more).
 Designed to keep premature babies warm when they can't regulate their own body temperature, the Embrace infant warmer not only saves lives initially but prevents organ damage due to hypothermia.
 As team leader Jane Cheng explained:

 "We needed something that was portable, something that could be sterilised and reused across multiple babies and something ultra-low-cost."

 The Embrace infant warmer looks more like a sleeping bag for babies than a conventional incubator, and the team aim to save the lives of one million babies in the developing world over the next five years.

 "In designing this we followed a few basic principles.
 We really tried to understand the end user.
 We tried to understand the root of the problem rather than being biased by what already exists.
 And then we thought of the most simple solution we could to address this problem."